coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-3-11-how-do-i-get-an-a-plus-mozilla-observatory-wordpress.md

 ## Conclusion

-With these headers, a blank Jekyll site should score an A+ on Mozilla Observatory with a score of 115/100.
+With these headers, a blank WordPress site should score an A+ on Mozilla Observatory with a score of 115/100.
 It will also clear almost all the Content Security Policy checks they run.

 I did my best to make these settings as restrictive as possible, but WordPress breaks under the strictest settings.
 Setting the `default-src`, `script-src`, and `style-src` to `'self'` will allow WordPress to function as expected.